PM&R Sports Medicine Fellowship (Rochester, Minnesota)

-The PM&R Sports Medicine Fellowship at Mayo Clinic in Rochester is a one-year, ACGME accredited program in non-operative sports medicine.
-The fellowship is sponsored by the Mayo Clinic Sports Medicine Center, which is a joint venture of the Departments of Physical Medicine & Rehabilitation and Orthopedic Surgery.
+The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a one-year program in nonoperative sports medicine that is accredited by the Accreditation Council for Graduate Medical Education.
+The fellowship is sponsored by the Mayo Clinic Sports Medicine Center, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.

-The Mayo PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal Physical Medicine & Rehabilitation and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.
+The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.

-The Sports Medicine Center staff treats sports and activity-related injuries to facilitate a quick return to sport and activity.
-The Center provides a coordinated, multidisciplinary approach to diagnose problems and injuries that affect the musculoskeletal system.
-The Center is an outpatient clinic and is affiliated with Mayo Clinic's Departments of Physical Medicine & Rehabilitation and Orthopedic Surgery.
-Fellows have direct access to the Sports Medicine Center staff at Mayo Clinic in Rochester throughout training.
+Sports Medicine Center staff members treat sports- and activity-related injuries to facilitate a quick return to sports and activity.
+The center provides a coordinated, multidisciplinary approach to diagnose musculoskeletal conditions.
+The center is an outpatient clinic and is affiliated with Mayo Clinic's Department of Physical Medicine and Rehabilitation and Department of Orthopedic Surgery.
+Fellows have direct access to Sports Medicine Center staff at Mayo Clinic's campus in Rochester throughout their training.

 Both competitive and recreational athletes are at risk of injuries that limit their performance.
 The Mayo Clinic Sports Medicine Center involves specialists from a variety of disciplines who work in concert to meet the needs of each patient.